Vnukovo Airlines Flight 2806: Aftermath

+The Order of Courage, awarded to captain Vinogradov, flight engineer Guselnikov, flight attendant Khromov, and posthumously to Yuliya Fomina.

 Fifty Turkish citizens on board were sent to Istanbul on a Turkish Airlines plane, including suspected accomplices.
-The next day, March 17, at 17:13, an Il-62 from Rossiya Airlines returned to Russia with 121 people — passengers from Russia and CIS countries, crew members, and the body of Yulia Fomina.
+The next day, March 17, at 17:13, an Il-62 from Rossiya Airlines returned to Russia with 121 people — passengers from Russia and CIS countries, crew members, and the body of Yuliya Fomina.
 Upon arrival, 28 people sought medical help.
 On March 19, after maintenance, the Tu-154M returned to Moscow.
-The same day, Yulia Fomina was buried at Pykhtino cemetery in Vnukovo.
+The same day, Yuliya Fomina was buried at Pykhtino cemetery in Vnukovo.

 Russian President Vladimir Putin stated at a Kremlin meeting that the tragedy during the release of hostages from the hijacked Tu-154, resulting in the deaths of two innocent people, "reminded the Russian and international community of whom the Russian army was dealing with during the counter-terrorist operation in Chechnya and who law enforcement and special services are dealing with now in establishing constitutional order in that republic".

 For their courage, bravery, and professionalism, the Tu-154 crew members received state awards.
-Initially, Vinogradov was nominated for the title Hero of Russia, but he was later awarded the Order of Courage, which was also awarded to Andrey Guselnikov, Alexander Khromov, and posthumously to Yulia Fomina.
-Sergey Vorobyov, Nikolai Dmitriev, Elena Dubinina, Svetlana Ivaniv, Sergey Kozhevnikov, and Gennady Chernitenko received the Medal "For Courage".
+Initially, Vinogradov was nominated for the title Hero of Russia, but he was later awarded the Order of Courage, which was also awarded to Andrey Guselnikov, Aleksandr Khromov, and posthumously to Yuliya Fomina.
+Sergey Vorobyov, Nikolay Dmitriev, Elena Dubinina, Svetlana Ivaniv, Sergey Kozhevnikov, and Gennady Chernitenko received the Medal "For Courage".

-Russian authorities failed to extradite the hijackers, as no extradition treaty exists between Russia and Saudi Arabia.
+The Russian Prosecutor General's office initially did not press for the extradition of the hijackers, for one, because it was assumed that they would receive the death sentence under Sharia law, and secondly, there is no extradition treaty between Russia and Saudi Arabia.
 In July 2002, the Sharia court of Saudi Arabia sentenced the surviving terrorists.
-Despite the death penalty for terrorism in Saudi Arabia, the court handed surprisingly lenient sentences: Deni Magomerzaev received six years in prison, and Iriskhan Arsaev got four years.
-Their fate after release is unknown.
-Supyan Arsaev was buried in Saudi Arabia with the help of the Chechen diaspora.
+Despite the death penalty for terrorism in Saudi Arabia, the court handed lenient sentences: Deni (Denis) Magomerzaev received six years in prison, and Iriskhan Arsaev four years.
+The Russian Prosecutor General's Office disagreed with the Sharia court's decision: "We believe this sentence is too lenient and inappropriate for the gravity of the crime committed."
+The Prosecutor General's Office considered the possibility of asking Saudi authorities to extradite the hijackers.
+However, it was expected that they would likely spend their prison sentences in Saudi Arabia after all, because even under Russian law their sentences would likely only be 2–3 years longer than the Sharia court sentence for neither of the two could be charged as the organizer of the hijack — they were merely carrying out orders of the leader Supyan Arsaev.Supyan Arsaev was buried in Saudi Arabia with the help of the Chechen diaspora.